 The movie “Torture for Christ” depicts in particular how Richard Wurmbrand tortured for his faith.
 The soldiers were often filled with anger and mocked the God of Richard.

 He had to stand in a tiny box filled with sharp nails all around, sometimes for days.
-Darkness filled the hearts of the Marxist communists, yet Richard’s heart still filled with love for them, knowing they were lost without Christ.
+Darkness filled the hearts of the Marxist communists, yet Wurmbrand’s heart still filled with love for them, knowing they are lost without Christ.

 Sabina was assigned to labor in the canal.
 In one winter, she was mocked for her faith and thrown to the freezing icy lake.
 She broke two ribs and suffered for three years.
 A lot of the prisoners died.

 Some of those imprisoned were Petre Tutea, Ph.D., who spent 18 years in hard labor, and Romanian writer, Ioan Ianolide detained for 25 years.
 Thousands died in the prison facility (Jilava) of Craiova, Gherla.
 They all had their own stories of faith and martyrdom.